wufans/Adversarial-Attack-Algorithms/Papers.md

 # Summary of papers in Adversarial Settings

 ---
-## Background of Deep Learning Security and application of adversarial attack
+## Background of Deep Learning Security and applications of adversarial attack
 :white_check_mark: 000.Machine Learning in Adversarial Settings-PPT

 :white_check_mark: 0603.Can Machine Learning Be Secure